King Sunny Adé

-Sunny Adé formed his own backing band in 1967, eventually known as his African Beats.
+Sunny Adé formed his backing band in 1967, eventually known as his African Beats.
 After achieving national success in Nigeria during the 1970s and founding his own independent label, Sunny Adé signed to Island Records in 1982 and achieved international success with the albums Juju Music (1982) and Synchro System (1983); the latter garnered him a Grammy nomination, a first for a Nigerian artist.
 His 1998 album Odu also garnered a Grammy nomination.
-Sunny Adé currently serves as chairperson of the Musical Copyright Society of Nigeria.
+Sunny Adé served as board chairman of the Musical Copyright Society of Nigeria before it got licensed and was later appointed honorary president of the society in recognition of his leadership role in the society.

 Early life

-Sunny Adé was born in Osogbo to a Nigerian royal family from Ondo and Akure, thereby making him an Omoba of the Yoruba people.
-His father was a church organist, while his mother, Maria Adegeye (née Adesida), was a trader.
-As a member of the Adesida dynasty, his mother's relatives included her father Oba Adesida I (who ruled Akure for 60 years) and would later include her nephew and Adé's cousin, Oba Adebiyi Adegboye Adesida Afunbiowo II, who also served as king of Akure.
+Sunny Adé was born in Osogbo to a Nigerian royal family from Ondo and Akure, making him an Omoba of the Yoruba people.
+His father was a church organist, while his mother, Maria Adegeye, was a trader.
+As a member of the Adesida dynasty, his mother's relatives included Oba Adesida I (who ruled Akure for 60 years).

 Career

 Sunny Adé left grammar school in Ondo City under the pretense of going to the University of Lagos.
 It was thus in Lagos that his eclectic musical career began.

 Sunny Adé's musical sound has evolved from the early days.
 His career began with Moses Olaiya's Federal Rhythm Dandies, a highlife band.
 He left to form a new band, The Green Spots, in 1967.
-Over the years, for various reasons ranging from changes in his music to business concerns, Sunny Adé's band changed its name several times, first to African Beats and then to Golden Mercury.
+Over the years, for various reasons ranging from changes in his music to ba usiness concerns, Sunny Adé's band changed its name several times, first to African Beats and then to Golden Mercury.

-King Sunny Ade was influenced by Juju pioneer Tunde Nightingale and borrowed stylistic elements from his ‘So wa mbe’ style of juju.
+King Sunny Ade was influenced by Juju pioneer Tunde Nightingale and borrowed stylistic elements from his ‘So wa nbe’ style of juju.

 He founded the King Sunny Ade Foundation, an organization that includes a performing arts center, a state-of-the-art recording studio, and housing for young musicians.